 Anxiety can cause physical and emotional symptoms.
 A specific situation or fear can cause some or all of these symptoms for a short time.
 When the situation passes, the symptoms usually go away.

 Physical symptoms of anxiety include:

-- Sleep problems, such as the inability to fall asleep or stay asleep, early waking, or restlessness (not feeling rested when you wake up).
+Sleep problems include the inability to fall asleep or stay asleep, early waking, or restlessness (not feeling rested when you wake up).

 Often the cause of anxiety disorders is not known.
 Many people with an anxiety disorder say they have felt nervous and anxious all their lives.
 This problem can occur at any age.
-Children who have at least one parent with the diagnosis of depression are more than twice as likely to have an anxiety disorder than other children.
+Children with at least one parent diagnosed with depression are more than twice as likely to have an anxiety disorder than other children.

 Anxiety disorders often occur with other problems, such as:

 Jan recommends The Pot Lot at Roy's Place:

 "I have started to take stress B complex and find it an amazing